Kakamotobi/Learned/DSA/Practice/Leetcode.md

 }
 ```

-## Leetcode 1588.
+## 1588.
 Sum of All Odd Length Subarrays
 - Input: an array of positive integers.
 - Output: the sum of all possible odd-length subarrays.
 ### Solution - Sliding Window